ALTIBASE/Documents/Manuals/Altibase_trunk/eng/ErrorMessage_Eng.md

 **Cause:** Internal memory manager error.

 **Action:** Set the MEMORY_ALLOCATOR_USE_PRIVATE property to 0 and restart the server.
-Check the error number from the trace log and contact Altibase’s Support Center (http://support.altibase.com/en/).
+Check the error number from the trace log and contact Altibase Support Center (http://support.altibase.com/en/).

 ### IGNORE